-Some advice from Flexed.co.uk about what to do if you misfuel your car
+Some advice from Flexed.co.uk about what to do if you accidentally misfuel your car

-Whether you’ve put diesel in a petrol car, or petrol in a diesel car, either one is not good news but having said that, the first thing to do is not to panic.
+Oh no! – You’ve just put the wrong fuel in your car, what should you do?
+Whether you’ve put diesel in a petrol car, or petrol in a diesel car, neither one is good news.
+But having said that, don’t panic…

 Putting petrol into a diesel car is the more common mistake, as petrol nozzles fit very easily into most diesel car’s filler necks.
 Unfortunately, it can also be the more serious and the costlier of the two.